John Yorke (c.1566–1634): 1605 and the mystery visitors

+Theatre at Gouthwaite Hall

 Stephen Proctor complained that Yorke hosted Catholic recusant players, led by the Simpson brothers, at Gouthwaite Hall at Christmas 1609 and Candlemas 1610.
 They performed an illegal interlude which showed a debate between a Catholic priest and minister.
 The testimony of one of the actors, William Harrison, mentions their repertoire, including King Lear and Pericles.
 The minister of Thirkleby, Robert Fairbank, had a warrant for the arrest of the players.
 He sent one Robert Brown to take them at the house of the Danby family, but the hosts let them escape.

 Proctor claimed that Yorke had harboured Jesuits in priest holes, including John Gerard, and was involved in the Gunpowder Plot.
 His servants were said to disrupt church services with merry making, "theire piping and revellinge wolde make such a noyse in time of praier, as the mynyster colde not well be heard".

 George Abbott, Archbishop of Canterbury took charge of the case because of the mention of John Gerard, and he wrote to James VI and I about progress on 25 January 1612.
 He thought "new advertisements from Yorkshire" would "give us good light to the powder treason itself".
 Reports of Gerard in Yorkshire or at Gouthwaite proved illusory, though a further search revealed hidden accommodation in the attic.
 The case came before the Star Chamber, and Yorke was fined £3,000.

+John Chamberlain wrote about Yorke and Ingleby in November 1611, as Yorkshire men "called into question as it were post liminio for the powder question".
+In July 1614 he wrote that the Gouthwaite Christmas play had included "foul passages to the vilifying of our religion, and exalting of Popery".
 Yorke and his wife, Lady Julian, were held in the Fleet Prison until their release in February 1617 after their fines were paid.

+Family and later life

 Yorke married Julian Hansby, a daughter of Ralph Hansby of Beverley and Tickhill.
 She was a Catholic recusant and a great aunt of the diarist Alice Thornton.
 John Yorke died in 1634.
 His executors included Christopher Wandesford.
 He left Gouthwaithe to a nephew, also called John Yorke.